Shortened School Days for Disabled Students: How and When to Implement this Accommodation.

 The bullet points below are directly from the OCR website.
 Bold is mine.

-The following examples illustrate how schools can address the needs of their students with hidden disabilities.
+The following example illustrates how schools can address the needs of their students with hidden disabilities.

 - A student with a long-term, debilitating medical problem such as cancer, kidney disease, or diabetes may be given special consideration to accommodate the student’s needs.
 For example, a student with cancer may need a class schedule that allows for rest and recuperation following chemotherapy.